anoopsarkar/nlp-class/hw3.md

 You can import `chunk.py` and the other Python files in your hw3 directory in your Python notebook for testing and documentation.

+You can use the existing `perc.py` program to compute the arg max phrasal chunk sequence or provide your own implementation of `perc.py` in your submission.

 Before you submit your homework add a file `doc/README.username` that documents the work done by each `username` in your group.
 Group members can get zero marks if they do not have this file that shows